What is a Meme?

 “The Dancing Baby” was one of the first viral videos and was pretty much everywhere in the late 1990’s.
-The meme appeared in a Blockbuster Video commercial, EA Sports FIFA 99, an Alpha build of Half Life and the Gorillas in Zoo Tycoon will sometimes burst out the same dance moves as “The Dancing Baby.”
+The meme appeared in a Blockbuster Video commercial, EA Sports FIFA 99, an Alpha build of Half-Life and the Gorillas in Zoo Tycoon will sometimes burst out the same dance moves as “The Dancing Baby.”

 The Hamster Dance

 “The Hamster Dance” was one of the first ever meme’s and appeared on a single serving site, a website comprising of only one page and served only one purpose.
-“The Hamster Dance” was a GIF based meme which comprised of four lines of hamsters dancing to a sped up version of “Whistle Stop” by Roger Miller.
+“The Hamster Dance” was a GIF-based meme which comprised of four lines of hamsters dancing to a sped up version of “Whistle Stop” by Roger Miller.

 It was originally conceived by Deidre LaCarte as a result of a bet between her best friend and her sister to see who could make a website that would get the most internet traffic.
 This meme was spread through emails, blog posts and most commonly through bait and switch pranks.
 (Ever been Rick Rolled?)
 A bait and switch prank was a lovely little misleading link that would take you to “The Hamster Dance” instead of what you really thought it was about.
-Bait and switch has evolved over the years and has had many different forms.
+Bait and switch have evolved over the years and has had many different forms.

 What is a GIF?

 A GIF (Graphics Interchange Format) in a nutshell is an image format.
 It can stand toe to toe with JPEG, PNG and TIFF bit a GIF has one difference which makes it stand out to the other.
-You can store more than one image in a GIF File therefore you can use it to animate.
+You can store more than one image in a GIF File, therefore, you can use it to animate.

 Technically speaking that sort of file is called a GIF 87a.

-It was originally used in early web development as a way to animate basic images and used in advertising but as with all things on the internet it didn’t take long for users to repackage, turn it into a verb it into their own form of content.
+It was originally used in early web development as a way to animate basic images and used in advertising but as with all things on the internet, it didn’t take long for users to repackage, turn it into a verb it into their own form of content.

 Now there is quite literally a GIF for everything.
-For a long time GIF’s were confined to places like Reddit and Tumblr but their popularity has grown to such an extent that Facebook had to rejig their system to allow user to start embedding GIF’s into their posts and feeds.
+For a long time, GIF’s were confined to places like Reddit and Tumblr but their popularity has grown to such an extent that Facebook had to rejig their system to allow the user to start embedding GIF’s into their posts and feeds.

 Who uses Memes?

 Nowadays everyone uses memes from your Nan to major brands as a way of trying to gain your business.
-In the early days on the internet the most common examples of meme’s could be found in the depths of forums and eventually in places like 4chan.
+In the early days on the internet, the most common examples of meme’s could be found in the depths of forums and eventually in places like 4chan.
 They were quickly adopted by millennials but have since bled into pretty much every generation of internet user even though sometimes they don’t realise they are succumbing to the infinite power of the meme.

-Any notable examples?
+Any notable examples of memes?

-Do you really think we would go to all this effort of writing this informative piece without digging out some of the best meme’s in existence?
+Do you really think we would go to all this effort of writing this informative piece without digging out some of the best memes in existence?

 We wouldn’t do that to you.